 We also have two moderated live community events every month that are open to all members: Peer Support-Weaving Help and Peer Support-Design Help.
 There are almost always some rigid heddle weavers in attendance, which means you can get (or provide!) peer support related to RH questions.
 Members are encouraged to submit questions in advance so that we can prepare a presentation; this also gives us a chance to invite weavers with matching interests or expertise to attend if possible to help respond to the questions and foster conversation.

 Even if the other folks in attendance aren’t rigid heddle weavers themselves, they’ll do their best to problem solve, just the same as if someone had a dobby or drawloom or backstrap question if no one who happened to be at the meeting was experienced with any of those.

-Finally, our rigid heddle teacher, Carly Jayne, participates in our forums and helps many rigid heddle weavers there.
+Finally, our resident rigid heddle expert, Carly Jayne, participates in our forums and answers many rigid heddle weavers there.

 So come and join us, rigid heddle weavers!
 We’ve saved you a seat!